Dispute Resolution

 Whether a dispute ends up in court or in arbitration depends on what the contract requires.
 When an arbitration clause governs, the dispute goes to a private arbitrator under the rules the parties agreed to.
 Everything else goes to court, where Hank pursues injunctions, temporary restraining orders, and other emergency relief to prevent harm while the case proceeds.
 He tries cases and argues appeals, but most resolve before a verdict, because the demonstrated willingness to go to trial is what produces a settlement worth accepting.

 A judgment is only worth what you collect.
-Hank carries cases past the verdict into post-judgment recovery, converting a paper win into money through abstracts of judgment, writs of execution, garnishment, and turnover proceedings.
+Hank continues after the verdict with post-judgment recovery, converting a paper win into money through abstracts of judgment, writs of execution, garnishment, and turnover proceedings.
 Across industries from energy and software to construction and entertainment, every engagement works toward the same result, a dispute resolved on terms you can accept and a recovery you can deposit.

 Services Include